daveadi04/daveadi04/README.md

 - ⚡ Fun fact **I think I have good sense of humor.**

-- ⏳ Just Getting started with Git. 🚧
+- ⏳ Just Getting started with Git.
+Meanwhile, it would be great to connect 🤝

 <h3 align="left">Connect with me:</h3>
 <p align="left">